dock108/algo-mvp/README.md

 ## Live Trading (skeleton)

 This project provides a basic live trading engine skeleton.
-It can load Backtrader strategies, connect to a broker adapter (currently a mock adapter), and be controlled via a CLI.
+It can load Backtrader strategies, connect to a broker adapter, and be controlled via a CLI.
+The `AlpacaBrokerAdapter` connects to Alpaca for paper trading (see Environment Variables section for required API keys and URL configuration).

 **CLI Demo:**
 ```bash